 For the year ended April 30, 2014, revenues from commercial and U.S. Government satellite programs accounted for approximately 60% of consolidated revenues and increased by approximately 25% over fiscal year 2013.
-Revenues on these long-term contracts, which are recorded in the FEI-NY segment, are recognized primarily under the percentage of completion method.
-Revenues from non-space U.S. Government/DOD customers, which are recorded in both the FEI-NY and FEI-Zyfer segments, accounted for approximately 20% of fiscal year 2014 consolidated revenues.
-Such revenues decreased by approximately 25% from fiscal year 2013, with some of the decline attributable to continuing uncertainty regarding the U.S. DOD budget.
+Revenues on these long-term contracts, which are recorded in the FEL-NY segment, are recognized primarily under the percentage of completion method.
+Revenues from non-space U.S. Government/DOD customers, which are recorded in both the FEL-NY and proximately 25% from fiscal year 2013, with some of the decline attributable to continuing uncertainty regarding the U.S. DOD budget.
 For the year ended April 30, 2014, total revenues from both satellite and non-space programs for which the U.S. Government is the end-user were approximately 54% of consolidated revenues as compared to 62% the prior fiscal year.
-This decrease is primarily due to a higher ratio of consolidated revenues that the FEI-NY segment is working on in comparison to prior years.
-Network infrastructure and other commercial revenues are recorded in all three segments although the largest network infrastructure sales volume is recorded in the Gillam-FEI and FEI-Zyfer segments and accounted for most of the year-over-year revenue declines in those two segments.
+This decrease is primarily due to a higher ratio of commercial satellite contracts that the FEL-NY segment is working on in comparison to prior years.
+Network infrastructure and other commercial revenues accounted for approximately 20% of consolidated revenues and declined by approximately 10% from the prior fiscal year.
+Network infrastructure and other commercial revenues accounted for most of the year-over-year revenue declines in those two segments.